projectara/greybus-spec/source/control.rst

 The first byte of the disconnect request is the SVC device id, for the response.
 The second byte indicates which module has become unplugged.
-The hot unplug request will not occur until link down operations for all interfaces on the module have completed.
+The hot unplug request shall not occur until link down operations for all interfaces on the module have completed.

     =======  ====================  ======  ==============  ===========================